romlok/ambimist.com/src/thoughts/coding styles are like assholes.md

-The following is adapted and expanded from a talk I gave in November 2022 at an internal developers conference for the company I work for.
+The following is adapted and expanded from a talk I gave in November 2022 at an internal developers conference for the company I worked for.
 I'd been thinking a lot about coding styles, and had had an insight that I wanted to share.

 ## Coding styles are like assholes